satish1650/Ultimate-RAG/README.md

     - Use Adaptive when

 ## 16 Nov Day - 5 Exploring Langchain For RAG <br>
+### Exploring Langchain
+- Updated Requirements.txt
+- LLM Selection OPENAI or GEMINI
+- Google Gemini Embeddings
+- 🎯 Maximum Marginal Relevance (MMR)
+    - How MMR Works
+    - MMR vs Cosine Similarity
+    - MMR would return
+#### 📋 All LangChain Vector Store Search Types
+1. Similarity Search (Default)
+1. MMR (Maximum Marginal Relevance)
+1. Similarity Score Threshold
+1. Metadata Filtering
+#### 📝Assignment
+##### 🚀Building a Hybrid Retriever System
+You are tasked with building a **Study Assistant** naive rag system that helps students learn about a technical topic (e.g., Machine Learning, Python Programming, or Data Science).

+The challenge: Students often need both **specific course material** (lecture notes, textbook excerpts) and **general background knowledge** (definitions, historical context, broader concepts).

+💿Dataset
+- Build your own dataset with multiple file formats including PDFS, HTML, TXT Files.
+- Create 5-7 sample documents on a topic of your choice

+***Choose any embedding model, any LLM, or any vector database of your choice***

+**Your solution should:**
+- Use a vector store to search through local study materials
+- Use an external retriever (Wikipedia) to provide general knowledge
+- Combine both sources intelligently to give comprehensive answers

 ## 22 Nov Day - 6 Exploring Langchain Part-1
 ### 📁 Notebook 02: Document Loaders
 #### 🎯 Learning Objectives